techbrett/OfficeDocs-SkypeForBusiness/Teams/export-teams-content.md

     To learn more about Teams Retention policy, see the [Manage retention policies for Microsoft Teams](/microsoftteams/retention-policies) for further details.

-## What isn't supported by the Teams Export APIs?

-- **Teams Copilot Interactions & Microsoft 365 Chat:** Export API doesn't support user to Copilot interaction messages and Microsoft 365 chat messages sent by the bot.

 ## How to access Teams Export APIs

 - **Example 1** is a simple query to retrieve all the messages of a user or team without any filters: